 My wife really enjoys the “unofficial” cooking lesson.
 We find that authentic hole in the wall restaurant and we’ll spend a day or two enjoying the food.
 If the vibe feels right Jill pitches the idea with the owners about a cooking lesson.
 This usually involves a trip to the market to gather ingredients which in itself is a great experience.
 And finally, an evening full of laughing, language barrier hand gestures, and amazing company.

 It goes back to that two-way street.
 People crave interactions with other interesting people like yourself.
 Their life will be enriched by your company, your story, and your interest in their culture they are so proud of.
-These interactions are what break down prejudice, stereotypes, and make us all
+These interactions are what break down prejudice, stereotypes, and make us all a stronger people.

 I prefer the above methods of putting money in people’s pockets as opposed to buying that refrigerator magnet at a tourist shop.
+Far greater benefit to both parties in my opinion.

 For those interested in travel and volunteering I would encourage you to follow Anthony at Volunteering The World.
 He’s just getting started on his journey to volunteer in every country of the world.
 That’s a lofty goal and should be an interesting watch for sure.